MMNXII/italia-memoriam-mmxix/README.md

 to view locally: 1.) download zip file
-		 2.) extract folder inside zip file to somewhere on your computer 3.) open "html" folder, right click on "index.html" and open in a web browser (preferably Google Chrome) 4.) enjoy!
+		 2.) extract folder inside zip file to somewhere on your computer 3.) right click on "index.html" and open in a web browser (preferably Google Chrome) 4.) enjoy!